annadotconnor/osticket-setup/README.md

 <img src="https://i.imgur.com/z0Vy5gv.png">
 </p>
 <p>
-You will see Tickets, Tasks, and Knoledgebase above the check boxes.
+You will see Tickets, Tasks, and Knowledgebase above the check boxes.
 Check all boxes on all three tabs.
 </p>
 <br><br>